sk-zk/TruckLib/docfx/docs/Samples/02-realroad.md

 ```

 Our coordinates now have elevations associated with them.
 The first time you run this program, this step will take several seconds
-as DEM.Net needs to download the elevation model for the requested region.
-On any subsequent run, it will load a cached version from disk.
+as DEM.Net needs to download the elevation model for the requested region; on any subsequent run, it will load a cached version from disk.

 Note that this is a primitive approach with one big disadvantage: we sample the elevation model at these particular points, but ignore elevation
 changes that happen in between.
-If you have, say, two points which are 200 m apart, and within that distance the road goes slightly uphill,
+If you had two points which are 200 m apart, and within that distance the road goes slightly uphill,
-then downhill again, this elevation change will not be present in your road.
+then downhill again, this elevation change would not be present in the road items we are about to place.

 ## Projection
 The real world is round, but game worlds are flat, so we need to project our points into that flat world.
 Here, we will use a transverse Mercator;
-more specifically, UTM zone 32N, which is the zone most of Germany falls into.
+more specifically, UTM zone 32N, which is the UTM zone most of Germany falls into.
 The library
 [DotSpatial.Projections](https://www.nuget.org/packages/DotSpatial.Projections) will do this for us.

 The method for projecting our list of coordinates looks like this: